Freeman leads 16-hit outburst as Braves beat Marlins 12-1

+MIAMI (AP) — The Braves have been rough on the Marlins this year, in large part because of Freddie Freeman.

-MIAMI (AP) — Freddie Freeman hit his 17th homer and also doubled for the Atlanta Braves, who totaled 16 hits to beat the Miami Marlins 12-1 on Monday night.
+Atlanta’s All-Star first baseman started the scoring with his 17th homer and also doubled to help beat Miami 12-1 on Monday night.

 Freeman is batting .469 with five homers in eight games against Miami this year.
 The Braves improved to 6-2 versus the Marlins and have outscored them 56-29.

+“Anytime Freddie is doing what he’s capable of doing, he can pick up everybody else,” Braves manager Brian Snitker said.
+“They relax and don’t feel pressure to make something happen.”

-Charlie Culberson had a career-high four hits, including a pair of doubles, and drove in three runs.
+Six Braves had two or more hits.
+Charlie Culberson had a career-high four , including a pair of doubles, and drove in three runs.
 Dansby Swanson hit his eighth homer.

 Sean Newcomb (9-5) overcame a wobbly start to allow one run in six innings and earn his first win since June 16.
 He improved to 3-0 in three outings against Miami this season with an ERA of 1.00.